endeavouros-team/endeavouros-xfce4-theming/README.md

 ### Quick Install
 If you are really lazy, use the script:

+(this will overwrite existing setup for the current user)

 `wget https://raw.githubusercontent.com/endeavouros-team/endeavouros-xfce4-theming/master/xfce.sh`

 `sh ./xfce.sh`

 ### Installing Manually

+(this will overwrite existing setup for the current user)

 `git clone https://github.com/endeavouros-team/endeavouros-xfce4-theming`

 `cd endeavouros-xfce4-theming/etc/skel/`